International Recipes and Cooking Around the World

 Ingredients

-3. Add the remaining ingredients and bring to a boil.
-Reduce heat to low, cover tightly and simmer for 15 to 18 minutes.
+• Add the remaining ingredients and bring to a boil.
+Adjust seasoning to your taste, and then reduce heat to low, cover tightly and simmer for 15 to 18 minutes.

-4. Remove from heat and let rest, covered, for another 5 to 10 minutes.
+• Remove from heat and cover the rice with the banana leaves.
+Replace the pot’s lid and let rest another 10 to 15 minutes.
 Fluff with a fork and serve immediately.

-• Most recipes call for medium-grain, or Valencia-style, rice.
-But you can use long or short-grain rice too.
+• While most recipes call for medium-grain, or Valencia-style, rice., you can use long or short-grain rice too.

 Whats4eats is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.